Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Tag-based Genetic Regulation

 Here, we allow programs to use tag-based referencing to dynamically regulate module execution.
 To achieve this, we draw inspiration from both natural and artificial gene regulatory networks.
 We demonstrate that this approach promotes more effective solutions for context-dependent problems.

 Gene regulatory networks represent the complex interactions among genes, transcription factors, and signals from the environment that, together, control gene expression \citep{banzhaf_artificial_2015}.
 Gene regulation allows for feedback loops so that prior events can continue to influence future expression in flexible and nuanced ways.
-Gene regulation underlies all important biological processes, including cell differentiation, metabolism, the cell cycle, and signal transduction \citep{karlebach_modelling_2008}.
-The role of gene regulatory networks in sustaining complex life has inspired varied and abundant computational models of these networks \citep{karlebach_modelling_2008,cussat-blanc_artificial_2019}.
+Gene regulation underlies most important biological processes, including cell differentiation, metabolism, the cell cycle, and signal transduction \citep{karlebach_modelling_2008}.
+The role of gene regulatory networks in sustaining complex life has inspired varied and abundant computational models of these networks \citep{cussat-blanc_artificial_2019,karlebach_modelling_2008}.

 Artificial gene regulatory networks have been used to study how natural gene regulation evolves \citep{aldana_robustness_2007,crombach_evolution_2008,draghi_evolutionary_2009} and as a tool in evolutionary computation to solve challenging control problems (as reviewed by \citep{cussat-blanc_artificial_2019}).
 Evolved artificial gene regulatory networks have even been used as indirect encoders, providing a developmental phase to translate genomes into programs \citep{banzhaf_artificial_2003,lopes_regulatory_2012} or neural networks \citep{kowaliw_using_2014}.
 La Cava \textit{et al.} demonstrated a form of \textit{epigenetic} regulation for genetic programming where ``gene'' activation and silencing is learned each generation \citep{la_cava_genetic_2015,la_cava_inheritable_2015}; however, the programs themselves did not have direct control over these regulatory elements.
+Inspired by chromatin remodeling in biological cells, Turner \textit{et al.} introduced artificial epigenetic networks that allow for the regulation (\textit{i.e.}, the addition or removal) of internal network components \citep{turner_artificial_2017}; such topological self-modification improved problem-solving success for dynamical control problems.